 - Differences in the gender pay gap across departments are generally driven by the extent to which departments have gender imbalances in their workforces.
 For example, some traditionally male fields (such as IT or procurement) tend to be highly-paid whereas lower paid clerical and contact centre roles tend to be female dominated.
 This occupational segregation - women being more likely to be working in lower-paid occupations - is a key driver of the gender pay gap for many departments.

 - Even within the same occupational groups there are compositional differences between the genders in terms of seniority and experience.
-For example, women make up 54.8% of all managers in the Public Service in 2019, but only 49.6% of senior managers (although this is up from 37.8% in 2009).
+For example, women make up 59% of all analyst, senior analyst and other policy roles in the Public Service in 2020, but only 48% of principal advisor positions.